MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cortana-in-teams.md

 # Cortana voice assistance in Teams

 > [!Note]
 > Cortana voice assistance is supported in Microsoft Teams iOS and Android mobile apps, Microsoft Teams Rooms on Windows, and on Microsoft Teams displays, only for users in the United States.
 It isn't currently available for GCC, GCC-High, DoD, EDU tenants.
 Expansion to additional languages and regions will happen as part of future releases.

+> [!Note]
+> Cortana voice assistance in Microsoft Teams Rooms is released under Preview.
+In its preview release, Cortana is supported only in the US with language EN-US on devices that have connected Rally microphones.
+At the device level, admins will see the option to toggle Cortana on/off under the Settings menu of every device, even if Cortana isn't supported for that device.
+Setting Cortana to **On** won't enable Cortana if the device is unsupported.
+There are plans to change the Settings for Cortana to TAC during 2021.

 Cortana voice assistance in the Teams mobile app, on Microsoft Teams Rooms on Windows, and on Microsoft Teams display devices enables Microsoft 365 Enterprise users to streamline communication, collaboration, and meeting-related tasks using spoken natural language.
 Users can speak to Cortana by selecting the microphone button located in the upper right of the Teams mobile app, or by saying &#8220;Cortana&#8221; in the Microsoft Teams Room or in Microsoft Teams display.
 To quickly connect with their team hands-free and while on the go, users can say queries such as &#8220;call Megan&#8221; or &#8220;send a message to my next meeting&#8221;.
 Users can also join meetings by saying &#8220;join my next meeting&#8221; and use voice assistance to share files, check their calendar, and more.
 These voice assistance experiences are delivered using [Cortana enterprise-grade services](https://docs.microsoft.com/microsoft-365/admin/misc/cortana-integration?view=o365-worldwide) that fully comply with Office 365's privacy, security, and compliance promises as reflected in the [Online Services Terms (OST)](https://www.microsoft.com/licensing/product-licensing/products?rtc=1).

 The image shows sending a chat using Cortana on a mobile device.